Mithunchameera/Health-Care-Plus/replit.md

 ## Recent Changes

+- June 22, 2025: Successfully completed migration from Replit Agent to Replit environment with full database setup
+  - Created PostgreSQL database with proper schema for users, patients, doctors, and appointments
+  - Fixed JavaScript selector compatibility issues for cross-browser support
+  - Built comprehensive patient profile page with tabbed interface for personal, medical, and security settings
+  - Integrated profile page with patient dashboard navigation
+  - All database tables properly structured with sample data for testing
+  - Migration completed with all checklist items verified and functional

 - June 22, 2025: Successfully completed migration from Replit Agent to Replit environment and created 9 specialty pages
   - Created dedicated pages for each medical specialty: cardiologists, dermatologists, orthopedic surgeons, pediatricians, general physicians, surgeons, gynecologists, psychiatrists, and eye specialists
   - Updated specialities.html to link to new specialty-specific pages instead of generic find-doctors page